aws-samples/amazon-location-samples/create-custom-map-style/README.md

 1. Install [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) (installed per-user, and invoked per-shell) OR Install [Node.js](https://nodejs.org/en/download/) directly
 1. Install the [AWS-CLI V2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 1. Install [Amplify](https://docs.amplify.aws/cli/start/install) (Note: If you have a local environment that uses several AWS accounts be sure to use the correct AWS CLI profile and log in to the correct account in the browser)
-1. We're going to use **"Amplify-Default"** as our AWS CLI profile name and **"us-west-2"** as our AWS Region.
+1. This walk-through uses **"Amplify-Default"** as the AWS CLI profile name and **"us-west-2"** as the AWS Region.
 Feel free to substitute these values.

 ## Option 1 Use this Pre Built App